William Edward Hartpole Lecky: Family and posthumous recognition

 After his father died when Lecky was 14, he was raised as a member of the family of the 8th Earl of Carnwath, his stepmother's husband.

 He was married in 1871 to Elizabeth van Dedem, a lady-in-waiting to Queen Sophie of the Netherlands and member of the aristocratic van Dedem family.
 The couple had no children.
 Elizabeth, herself a writer and historian, contributed articles, chiefly on historical and political subjects, to various reviews.

-In 1904, money for a memorial was raised by subscription and a statue by Goscombe John was erected in Trinity College, Dublin.
+In 1904, money for a memorial was raised by subscription and a statue by Goscombe John was erected in Trinity College Dublin.

 A volume of Lecky's Historical and Political Essays was published posthumously (London, 1908), edited and introduced by his wife.

 The Lecky Chair of History at Trinity College Dublin, was endowed by his widow in 1913.

+One of the constituent libraries of Trinity College Dublin is also named in his honour, along with that of the Berkeley and Ussher libraries.

 In 1978, part of the college's humanities library complex was named in his honour.